ryansheehy0/Neo-C/Readme.md

 - If the type isn't specified and the arguments are literals, then Neo-C assumes them to be the largest type possible.
   - Ex: `add(1, 5)` is assumed to be of type `i64`.
 Or `add(1.0, 5.0)` is assumed to be of type `f64`.
+- You cannot use `auto` as an argument type.
+Instead use a template.
+This is done to simplify things.

 ## [Casting/Converting](#neo-c)
-Casting can be thought of as a special syntax for conversion functions.
-To simplify things, casting in Neo-C has been replaced with the Convert Library.
+NOT DONE.
+In Neo-C, castings are treated the exact same as functions.
 - There is no implicit casting/converting in C++.
   - Float literals have to have decimal points.
-Ex: `10.0`
+Ex: `f64 x = 10.0`
   - Integer literals cannot have decimal points.
-Ex: `10`

-There shouldn't be a convert library.
-Just treat the data type as a function.
-Ex:  `bool(Type val)`
-  - This can be inbuilt into the language without needing any extra keywords.
-  - Avoids having to include a library
-  - Can be evaluated at compile time if applicable by the compiler.
-    - The user shouldn't have to worry about that.

-Not Done:

-Convert Library
+Ex: `i64 x = 10`
+  - There is no implicit conversion for assigning to classes.
+Ex: `Class c = "str"` is not allowed.

+- bool
+  - 0 is falsy, everything else is truthy.
+Just like C++.
+- i8, i16, i32, i64
+  - OutOfRange
+- u8, char, u16, u32, u64
+  - OutOfRange
+- f32, f64
+  - OutOfRange
+- string
+- arrays?
-- `bool toBool<Type>(Type val)`
+  - `ReturnType[] array<ReturnType, Type>(Type val)`
-- `i8 toI8<Type>(Type val) : OutOfRange`
+- pointers?
+- class
+- struct
-	- toI16, toI32, toI64
+- union
-- `u8 toU8<Type>(Type val) : OutOfRange`
-	- toChar, toU16, toU32, toU64
-- `f32 toF32<Type>(Type val) : OutOfRange`
-	- toF64
+- interface
-- `string toString<Type>(Type val)`
+- enum

-- `Enum toEnum<Enum, Type>(Type val) : OutOfRange, InvalidInputType`
+  - `Enum enum<Enum, Type>(Type val) : OutOfRange`

-- `char[] toArray(string val)`

-- Cannot convert to an object.
-Object isn't a type.

-dynamic
-- interface, class, struct, union, this, object

-- string join(T[] arr, string stringSeparator)
-	- Concatenates the array into a single string, separated by the stringSeparator.
-- T toEnum<enum T>(auto var) : OutOfRange
-- T toClass<class T>(auto var)
-- T toStruct<struct T>(auto var)
-- T toUnion<union T>(auto var)
-- T toInterface<interface T>(auto var)
-- T toPointer<auto* T>(auto var)
-- auto[] toArray(auto var)
-- auto[] split(string  str, string strSeparator)
-	- Divides a string into an array based on the occurrences of the specified splitString.

 Data is defined in the real world.
 Protocols are agreed upon standards used to extract information from that data.
 For example, when you drive up to a traffic light, the color and whether the lights are on or off are the data.
 The protocol is: red light on equals stop, yellow light on equals slow down, and green light on equals maintain speed.
 The information is obtained when you see the lights, apply the protocol, and extract useful information that can be translated into an action.